loqmandev/programmingmy/README.md

-# Assalamualaikum!
+## Assalamualaikum!
 My name is Loqman Aripin

-## Full Stack Developer

 * 🌍  I'm based in Malaysia